General: How do I?

 More than one survey per trip

 Suppose you have two separate bits of surveying which were done on the same trip.
-So the calibration details, etc. are the same for both.
-But you want to give a different survey name to the two sections.
+So the calibration details, etc. are the same for both, but you want to give a different survey name to the two sections.
 This is easily achieved like so:

 *begin